 - 2 tsp pure vanilla extract

-- 1/4 cup coffee sugar crystals or brown sugar for sprinkling on top
+- ¼ cup (55 g) coffee sugar crystals or brown sugar for sprinkling on top (optional)

 Instructions

-- Whisk together the flour, baking powder, baking soda, caster sugar and cinnamon in a large bowl.
+- Whisk together the flour, baking powder, bicarbonate of soda, caster sugar and cinnamon in a large bowl.

-- Whisk the eggs, oil, full cream milk, yoghurt and vanilla extract in a separate bowl.
+- In a separate bowl, whisk the eggs, oil, milk, yoghurt and vanilla extract.
 Do not add the blueberries just yet.
-Hand whisk until smooth and creamy for at least 1 minute.
+Hand-whisk until smooth and creamy for at least 1 minute.

-- Spoon 1 tbsp of the batter into each of the muffin cases.
-Using your fingers, gently press 4-6 blueberries per muffin case before topping with 1 more tbsp of the batter (see note 6).
+- Spoon 1 tablespoon of the batter into each of the muffin cases.
+Using your fingers, gently press in 4–6 blueberries per muffin case before topping with 1 more tablespoon of the batter (see note 6).

-- Top each muffin with a sprinkle of coffee sugar crystals or brown sugar if using.
+- Top each muffin with a sprinkling of coffee sugar crystals or brown sugar, if using.

-- Bake the muffins for 5 minutes, then turn down the oven to a 180°C fan and bake for a further 13 minutes.
-Pierce one muffin with a skewer; if it comes out clean, the muffins are ready.
+- Bake the muffins for 5 minutes, then turn the oven down to 200°C (400°F) (180°C/350°F fan-forced) and bake for a further 13 minutes.
+Pierce one muffin with a skewer; if the skewer comes out clean, the muffins are ready.
 If not, continue baking for an additional 2 minutes.

 - Remove the muffins immediately from the muffin pan and place them on a cooling rack.
 They are best enjoyed warm or at room temperature.
 See the freezing instructions below.